dgalhardi/spring-hexagonal-archunit/README.md

-# A study case about the Acrhiunit in a Hexagonal Architecture
+# A study case about the Arch Unit in a Hexagonal Architecture